Werewolf17/hyperlink-academy-app/pages/enrolling.md

 3. Create a page on a website, ideally one you control, containing:
    - A description of what you're interested in learning
    - A link to hyperlink.academy
-   - A link to any courses you've participated in
+   - A link to any courses you participate in
+4. This is your learning webpage
-4. Submit it below!
+5. Submit it below!

+To enroll in a specific course just go to it's homepage and follow the instructions, or contact the facillitator.
+Then, create a link to it on your learning webpage!

 Enrollment is on a per-semester basis.
 So if you join this semester, you're not automatically enrolled in the next.